-Djokovic tops Thiem for 8th Australian Open title, 17th Slam
+Djokovic comes back for 8th Australian Open title, 17th Slam

 MELBOURNE, Australia (AP) — Novak Djokovic was looking weary and worn down.
-He trailed Dominic Thiem in the Australian Open final — miscues mounting, deficit growing.
+He felt dizzy and trailed Dominic Thiem in the Australian Open final — miscues mounting, deficit growing.

 Djokovic did what he does, though.
 He refused to lose, waited for a chance to pounce and found his best tennis when absolutely necessary.
+Even threw in a wrinkle, serve-and-volleying twice when facing break point.

-Regaining his stamina and strokes, Djokovic came back to edge Thiem 6-4, 4-6, 2-6, 6-3, 6-4 Sunday night for an eighth Australian Open title, second in a row, and 17th Grand Slam trophy overall.
+Regaining his stamina and strokes, and showing some gutsy creativity, Djokovic came back to edge Thiem 6-4, 4-6, 2-6, 6-3, 6-4 Sunday night for an eighth Australian Open title, second in a row, and 17th Grand Slam trophy overall.

-“Definitely my favorite court, my favorite stadium in the world,” Djokovic told the crowd at Rod Laver Arena during the trophy presentation.
+“I was on the brink of losing the match.
+Dominic … disrupted my rhythm in my game at one point.
+He was a better player,” Djokovic said.
+“Probably one point — and one shot — separated us tonight.”

-This victory improved Djokovic’s combined record in semifinals and finals in that stadium to 16-0 and means he will return to No. 1 in the rankings, replacing Rafael Nadal in that spot.
+Nonetheless, Djokovic improved his record in semifinals and finals at Melbourne Park to 16-0 and assured himself of returning to No. 1 in the rankings, replacing Rafael Nadal.

 No other man in the history of tennis has won this hard-court tournament more than six times.
 Only Roger Federer, with 20, and Nadal, with 19, have won more men’s Grand Slam singles trophies than Djokovic.

 “Amazing achievement.
 Unreal what you’re doing throughout all these years,” said the fifth-seeded Thiem, who is 0-3 in major finals.
-“You and also two other guys, I think you brought men’s tennis to a complete new level.
-I’m proud and happy I can compete in these times and this period of tennis.
-I fell a little bit short today, but I hope I can get, soon, revenge.”
+“You and also two other guys, I think you brought men’s tennis to a complete new level.”

 Both finalists spoke about the devastating wildfires that have killed dozens of people and millions of animals around Australia.
 Djokovic also mentioned the recent deaths of NBA star Kobe Bryant and one of his daughters in a helicopter crash.

-A little more than six months after saving a pair of championship points against Federer en route to winning a five-set Wimbledon final, Djokovic again showed that he can’t ever be counted out.
+A little more than six months after saving a pair of championship points against Federer en route to winning a five-set Wimbledon final, Djokovic again showed that he can’t ever be counted out, coming back from two-sets-to-one behind in a Grand Slam title match for the first time.

-It did not come easily this time for Djokovic, a 32-year-old from Serbia.
-He lost six games in a row in one stretch to Thiem, who plays a similar game and eliminated Nadal in the quarterfinals.
+It didn’t come easily for the 32-year-old from Serbia.
+He lost six games in a row in one stretch to Thiem, who plays a similar baseline game and eliminated Nadal in the quarterfinals.

-Djokovic was down two sets to one.
-He was visited by a doctor and trainer in the third set and, desperate to hydrate, guzzled bottles of water and energy drink.
+Djokovic visited by a doctor and trainer in the third set and, desperate to hydrate, guzzled bottles of water and energy drink.
 He lectured the chair umpire about time violations.

+“My energy dropped significantly,” Djokovic said at his news conference, sipping an anti-oxidant drink instead of the Champagne offered by tournament director Craig Tiley.

 This was not the dominant Djokovic who made a hard-to-believe total of nine unforced errors during his straight-set triumph over Nadal in the final a year ago.
-Djokovic eclipsed that total in the first set alone Sunday and finished with 57.
+Djokovic eclipsed that total in the first set alone Sunday, finishing with 57.

 It was a physical test offering plenty of entertaining exchanges, with 61 points lasting at least nine shots apiece.

-Suddenly making a charge as his less-experienced foe faltered, Djokovic broke to lead 5-3 in the fourth set, helped by a sloppy volley into the net tape, a double-fault and a bad forehand by Thiem.
+Making a charge as his less-experienced foe faltered, Djokovic broke to lead 5-3 in the fourth set, helped by a sloppy volley into the net tape, a double-fault and a bad forehand by Thiem.

-In the fifth set, another missed forehand by Thiem let Djokovic break to go up 2-1.
-Djokovic faced a challenge in the next game, when Thiem held a pair of break points but couldn’t convert.
-The spectacle would continue for another 30 minutes, approaching four hours, but that was pretty much that.

 He adds that haul to his five titles from Wimbledon, three from the U.S. Open and one from the French Open.